It is spring again. The earth is like a child that knows poems by heart.Rainer Maria Rilke

 - (1/4) cup freshly grated Parmesan cheese (optional)

 *Feel free to sub in an equal amount of lightly steamed kale or a mix of spinach and kale for the nettles – the result will be similar just watch the water content on the spinach.
-If you like, use this idea with Kale Pesto or Broccoli Pesto as well.
+If you like, use this idea with Broccoli Pesto as well.

 Start by rinsing the nettles under some fresh water – being careful not to handle them with bare hands!
 I received them in a wrapped plastic bag and dropped them into the veggie steamer.
 Steam them for 4-5 minutes until wilting them – at this point they are safe to touch with your hands.

 Combine all ingredients in a blender and blend until smooth.
 Transfer to a clean jar or container and refrigerate until ready for use.